The Okavango Delta boasts over 450 bird species and an impressive collection of wildlife, including Africa's Big 5

 Wildlife in the Delta

 The permanent water of the Okavango attracts large groups of animals, especially during the dry season.
 There is a seasonal shift in the game between the dry areas around the delta and the delta itself.
 During the rainy season, the large game moves to the outer areas of the delta where they graze.
-When the season is dry, they move into the delta in search of water and the remaining grazing areas, particularly into the
+When the season is dry, they move into the delta in search of water and the remaining grazing areas, particularly into the Moremi Game Reserve.

-The delta is one of the largest and most important inland wetlands of the world, with 2500 species of plants, 65 fish species, 20 large herbivores and their attendant predators and more than 450 species of birds.
+The Okavango is one of the largest and most important inland wetlands of the world, with 2500 species of plants, 65 fish species, 20 large herbivores and their attendant predators and more than 450 species of birds.
 The area boasts a variety of big game, including Africa's "Big Five" - African elephant, African lion, leopard, rhino, and Cape buffalo.
 It is one of the few places on Earth where you will find all these animals in one area.

 More than 450 species of bird can be found in the Okavango Delta, both

 migratory and resident, including ostrich, Bataleur Eagle (thought to be the